ram-sa/fileproperties/README.md

 ## Considerations

-- The maximum supported file size is 4 Gigabytes, limited by the `ulong` data type.
+- The maximum supported file size is 16 exabytes, limited by the `ulong` data type.
+Have fun!
 - Some file extensions have been split given their differences in relation to Metadata (ex.: `JPEG` and `JExif` for JPEGs with and without an Exif container, respectively)
 - This library is still in development, so expect some bugs.